The festival and the town

 About the National Cherry Festival

 If you can sing then busk, dance to the live music, wonder at the fireworks, join in the parade, marvel at the tattoo.
 If you love cherries as we do, try your hand at picking your own, or purchase delicious freshly picked and lovingly packed in the carton from orchard stalls.
-Ditch the car and use our continuous courtesy bus which will pick up on a loop from the Showground, Caravan park, Library and Carrington Park, festival home of the antique tractors and engines club.
+Ditch the car and use our continuous courtesy bus which will pick up on a loop from the Showground, Caravan Park and Library

 Young is in the heart of the Hilltops Region, less than two hours’ drive from Canberra.
 The town offers the amenities of an urban centre, award-winning coffee, scrumptious eateries near formal parks and lakes along the creek.